 The first model to choose, and the most important, is your Boss.
-This is the character who will be in overall command of the crew during the scenario.
-The Boss must be chosen from those models with the Leader rank or, if there are no Leaders, from those with the Sidekick rank.
-Once the Boss has been selected, place the Crown marker on their character card as a visual reminder.
+This is the character who will be in overall command of the Warband during the scenario.
+The 🐸 must be chosen from those models with the g rank or, if there are no models with the g rank, from those with the 🎾 rank.
+Once the 🐸 has been selected, place the 🛥 Marker at hand as a visual reminder.

-The rest of the models in the crew must be of the same Affiliation as the Boss (at least one of their Affiliation icons must match that of the Boss).
-A model with the 'Unknown' Affiliation can be included in any crew.
+The rest of the models in the Warband must be of the same Affiliation as the 🐸 (at least one of their Affiliation icons must match that of the we).
+A model with the 'Unknown' Affiliation can be included in any Warband.